 Subscribe to this Lawfare contributor via RSS.

-In his first major speech since becoming national security adviser, John Bolton on Monday returned to one of his most enduring themes: the dangers of the International Criminal Court and, more broadly, runaway and unaccountable “global governance.”
+In his first major speech since becoming national security adviser, John Bolton yesterday returned to one of his most enduring themes: the dangers of the International Criminal Court and, more broadly, runaway and unaccountable “global governance.”

-Bolton, who has been a ferocious opponent of the International Criminal Court, will likely be assuming his post just as the court opens its first ever investigation of United States conduct.
+John Bolton’s appointment as national security adviser may have the most dramatic implications for U.S. policy toward North Korea and Iran.
+But there’s another dimension to his elevation that deserves at least some attention.
+Bolton, who has been a ferocious opponent of the International Criminal Court, will likely be assuming his post just as the ICC opens its first ever investigation of United States conduct.

 Several news outlets are reporting on conciliatory signals from the Palestinian Authority regarding negotiations with Israel.
 One key gesture is a temporary deemphasis on pursuing Israel at the International Criminal Court (ICC).
 As Bloomberg reports: